strangecreator/allocators/README.md

 # Collection Of Allocators
-Different types of allocators in C++.
+Different types of allocators in C++

 Already supported:
 - Stack Allocator (with stack-storage)